llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 ---

 [TableGen](https://github.com/llvm/llvm-project/tree/main/llvm/utils/TableGen)
-is a language used within the LLVM project for generating all kinds of files, when maintaining those files by hand would be very difficult.
+is a language used within the LLVM project for generating a variety of files, when manual maintenance would be very difficult.

 For example, it is used to define all of the instructions that can be used on a particular architecture.
 The information is defined once in TableGen and we can produce many things based on it.
-C++ code, documentation, command line options, etc.
+C++ code, documentation, command line options, and so on.

-TableGen has been around since [before](https://github.com/llvm/llvm-project/commit/a6240f6b1a34f9238cbe8bc8c9b6376257236b0a) the first official release of LLVM, over 20 years ago.
+TableGen has been in existence [before](https://github.com/llvm/llvm-project/commit/a6240f6b1a34f9238cbe8bc8c9b6376257236b0a) the first official release of LLVM, over 20 years ago.